 Crime in Mozambique

 Petty theft is common in Mozambique, especially in the capital, Maputo.
-Foreigners are frequent criminal targets due to their perceived wealth.
+Foreigners are often targets due to their perceived wealth.
 Most crimes against foreigners are non-violent crimes of opportunity.
-Pickpocketing, theft of unattended possessions and bag snatching is common.
+Pickpocketing, theft of unattended possessions and bag-snatching are common.

 Thieves often attempt to distract victims by asking questions, begging for money, bumping against individuals or offering to sell items.
 This kind of distraction may give an accomplice the opportunity to take luggage or pick the victim’s pocket.
 People walking alone, especially at night, with bags or purses are typical targets.
 Expats should take precautions by keeping their valuables locked up at home.

 In recent years, there has been a spike in kidnappings.
 The goal of kidnappers is to receive a ransom payment.
 Expats should avoid walking alone at night and be aware of their surroundings.
-“Virtual kidnapping” has also become more prevalent.
-SMS messages and phone calls from unknown numbers claiming to have kidnapped family members are common.
+'Virtual kidnapping' has also become more prevalent.
+Text messages and phone calls from unknown numbers claiming to have kidnapped family members are common.